celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 however mempool usage cannot be enforced at the protocol level.
 There is currently no enforced minimum fee, this value is set by each consensus node in their `app.toml`.
-Transactions that do not exceed that given gas price will not be able to enter the that node's mempool, and thus they will also not be gossiped by that node.
+Transactions that do not exceed that given gas price will not be able to enter that node's mempool, and thus they will also not be gossiped by that node.

 ## Estimating PFB cost